tari-project/tari/RFC/src/RFC-0140 Syncing and seeding.md

 ### Syncing

 When a new node comes online, loses connection or encounters a chain re-organisation that is longer than it can tolerate, it must enter syncing mode.
 This will allow it to recover its state to the newest up to date state.
 Syncing can be divided into 2 [SynchronisationStrategy]s, complete sync and sync.
 Complete sync will involve that the node communicates with an archive node to get the complete history of every single block from genesis block.
-Sync will involve the node getting every block from its [pruning horizon](pruninghorizon) to current head, as well as every block header from genesis block.
+Sync will involve the node getting every block from its [pruning horizon](pruninghorizon) to [current head](current head), as well as every block header from genesis block.

 #### Complete Sync

-Complete sync is only available from archive nodes, as these will be the only nodes that will be able to supply the complet history required to sync every block with every transaction from genesis block up onto [current head](currenthead).
+Complete sync is only available from archive nodes, as these will be the only nodes that will be able to supply the complete history required to sync every block with every transaction from genesis block up onto [current head](currenthead).